 After exhausting all the resources and the constraint still remains, it’s time to elevate it by investing more of whatever is necessary.
 Some businesses make the mistake of jumping straight to this stage.
 Work on elevating the constraint until it is fixed.

 After resolving the current constraint, move to the next one.
 This process is continuous and that means not allowing inertia to set in.

-Why should an organisation spend resources on Theory of Constraints?
+Why should an organisation spend resources on the Theory of Constraints?
 What role does it play?
 For one, the strategy channels improvements on the crucial areas that impact revenue generation.
 Through Theory of Constraints, you get to pinpoint the problems that are slowing down process improvement.
 It’s how a business knows where to focus solutions.
-Theory of Constraints is cyclical, which means that it never stops.
+The theory of Constraints is cyclical, which means that it never stops.
 Once you tackle one constraint, you handle the next.